SteveLauC/Notes/database/Designing_Data_Intensive_Applications/README.md

    Data-intensive means that the application's bottlenecks are usually:

+   * The amount of data
-   * How data is stored
+   * The complexity of data
-   * How data is processed
+   * The speed at which it is changing

    > We are having more and more cores, we need something like "Building multi-core
    > applications".